 State law declares that an injured person may not have contributed in any way to his or her injury.
 If an accident is 99 percent the driver’s fault and one percent the bicyclist’s fault, the injured party can make no claim.
 It is easy to see that this law exists for one reason: to protect insurance companies against payouts.

-That’s why O’Malley Tunstall PLLC is so involved with bike injury cases, to protect the true victims of these terrible injuries.
+That’s why O’Malley Tunstall, PC is so involved with bike injury cases; to protect the true victims of these terrible injuries.
 We investigate each case thoroughly, conducting meticulous accident reconstruction to show what happened.

 If you or a loved one has been injured in a bicycle accident, we urge you to call us today to discuss the strength of your case.
 Our Raleigh bicycle accident lawyers do not charge you one penny until we produce positive results for you.
-Call us at 252-618-0078, 919-748-5440 or toll-free 855-975-2625, or write to our attorneys using this online form.
+Call us at (919) 277-0150, or write to our attorneys using our online form.